MLSM-at-DTU/utils/iso4abrv/README.md

 # Abbreviate Journal Names in LaTeX Bibliography

 This utility abbreviates journal names in BibLaTeX entries per ISO-4 standard.
-It creates 3 files:
+It outputs 3 files:
 1. **abbrvref.bib** -- the abbreviated entries.
 1. **jourabrv.bib** -- BibLaTeX strings for the abbreviated journal names.
 1. **jourfull.bib** -- BibLaTeX strings for the full journal names (in case you need to revert).